• Skip to primary navigation

 • Originals

 Besides fishing, there are few things that Brian Latimer loves more than riding his motocross bike.
-In this Backyard Life video, he and his son Brevin show us how to build a backyard tabletop jump for dirt bikes that’s easy, safe . . .
+In this Backyard Life video, he and his son Brevin show us how to make a dirt bike tabletop jump that’s easy, safe . . .
 And kid-friendly!
 In fact, this beginner-level jump is a great start for any backyard dirt bike course.
 And, with just a little planning and know-how, you can build one yourself.

 Tabletop Ramp Basics

-If you’re familiar with motocross, you know a tabletop jump is a nice, gentle introduction to the sport.
+If you’re familiar with motocross, you know a tabletop jump is a nice easy bike ramp that provides gentle introduction to the sport of motocross.
 It combines the thrill of a ramp with a solid “table” to help kids and novice riders learn how to land a jump successfully.
 “It’s a nice, soft landing for kids,” explains Latimer as he preps his backyard for a new addition to his family’s dirt bike course.

 Brian Latimer's son loves using their backyard tabletop jump for dirt bikes